 After his 1989 documentary Roger & Me put Michael Moore on the map, he has emerged as America's lone media-savvy liberal spokesman.
 Which is pretty discouraging in a nation of 260 million.
 There must be somebody out there who can probe deeper and less divisively than Moore, but in the meantime I'm thankful that he exists.
 He is smart enough… read more!

-If you liked La Femme Nikita - which was junk - you will probably enjoy this silly, sadistic thriller, which is also junk.
-Brotherhood of the Wolf, reportedly based on legend, tells the story of a ferocious wolf-like creature terrorizing the countryside in 18th-century France, and the two men (a Parisian libertine who looks like a young Bruce Willis with… read more!
+If you liked La Femme Nikita, which was junk, you will probably enjoy this silly, sadistic thriller, which is also junk.
+Brotherhood of the Wolf, reportedly based on legend, tells the story of a ferocious wolf-like creature terrorizing the countryside in 18th-century France, and the two men – a Parisian libertine who looks like a young Bruce Willis with a… read more!

 Enjoyable if feather-light dramatization of the life of Frank W. Abagnale, Jr., a teenage con artist who, for four years in the 1960s, evaded the FBI while writing millions of dollars' worth of forged checks and posing as an airline pilot, a doctor, and a lawyer.
 Abagnale's story practically screamed, "This would make a great movie!"
 In the end, it… read more!

 Ben Affleck is an amoral and strangely incompetent hotshot lawyer who, one busy morning when on his way to court (where he's finagling a deal for his bosses to wrest the deeds to a dead benefactor's multi-million-dollar charitable trust from the deceased's granddaughter), scrapes his car against that of Samuel L. Jackson, an honest but short-tempered insurance salesman who is… read more!